dashincubator/dash-incubator-rules/rules.md

 ## 3.1 Proposing Concepts

-Anyone can create a [Concept](#21-concepts) by signing up to the Incubator and submitting a [New Concept Template](https://trello.com/c/6XAuy9DW/94-request-new-concept).
+Anyone can propose a new [Concept](#21-concepts) by submitting a description and value proposition to a [Strategist](#46-strategists).
+Examples are found on the [New Concept Template on Trello](https://trello.com/c/6XAuy9DW/94-request-new-concept), but these proposals can be hosted on any persistent and public URL controlled by an Incubator Strategist.

 Any [Strategist](#46-strategists) can [accept](#434-processing-task-claims) a Concept that meets our [Concept Acceptance Criteria](#411-concept-acceptance-criteria), meaning they create a new [Bounty](#2-bounties) for it that they become the owner of.
 The [Concept Reward](#271-price-list) is paid to the Dash address listed in the Concept when accepted.

->- To propose a Concept, add a comment on the [New Concept Card](https://trello.com/c/6XAuy9DW/94-request-new-concept) on Trello.
->- To chat with Admins about a Concept or its acceptance, join the [DashDevs Discord](https://discord.gg/mU79ZWx) and ask on the #dash-incubator channel.

 ## 3.2 Completing Job Tasks